rtorval/better-posture/README.md

 * `system_language` only reflects the language detected from your Windows system.
 * Changing the system language or deleting the config will update the default reminder title and messag e automatically.
 * Manual edits are possible while the app is closed.

+## 📅 Roadmap

+Planned enhancements:

+- Cross-platform support (macOS/Linux)
+- Localization support for more languages

+## 🤝 Contributing

+Thanks for your interest in Better Posture!
+Contributions are welcome.

+1. Fork the repo
+2. Create a feature branch
+3. Commit your changes
+4. Open a pull request

+*`Please follow the existing code style and keep it simple, clean and readable.`*

 ## 💻 Technical Details